MathieuPerrais/SwiftTools/README.md

 # SwiftTools

-Maybe I'll add a bunch of helpers in this for common use.
+A Swift Package of useful helpers and extensions I find myself using in projects.